tsgrissom/PotterPlus/README.md

 * Whiz-bangs -> Crazy fireworks, come in Basic Blaze Box of Deflagration Deluxe
 * Skiving snackboxes -> A box of snacks which cause illness
 * Trick wands -> A wand which can cast feeble regular or joke spells
-* Portable swamps -> Creates a temporary swamp where cast (schematic?)
 * Decoy detonators -> Sends a hopper projectile which explodes to create a distraction
 * Peruvian instant darkness powder -> Covers the surrounding area in darkness powder
 * Flying carpet -> Casts modified air scooter with random color carpet mount